GAMSAT ®COURSES

 These changes, and many more, highlight how important it is to be sure of the financial implications of your entry into medical school, which has unfortunately excluded many doctors from working class and poorer backgrounds.
 We can only hope that things will take a turn for the better in the future—as the world certainly needs more doctors, and education really should be a human right available to everyone who are interested in pursuing this path—but for now, it’s important that you are aware of the different medical school place types so you can make an informed decision.

 We hope this blog article has been helpful for you!
-If you are looking for more information about the different pathways you can take to become a member of the medical circle, check out our comprehensive guide about Medical Pathways in Australia.
+If you are looking for more information about the different pathways you can take to become a member of the medical circle, check out our comprehensive guide about how to become a doctor.